daniel89710/lightNet-TRT/README.md

 ### 2:4 Structured Sparsity

 LightNet-TRT utilizes 2:4 structured sparsity <sup>[[3]](#references)</sup>  to further optimize the network.
-2:4 structured sparsity means that every 2x2 block of weights in a convolutional layer is reduced to a single 4-bit value, resulting in a 75% reduction in the number of weights.
+2:4 structured sparsity means that two values must be zero in each contiguous block of four values, resulting in a 50% reduction in the number of weights.
 This technique allows the network to use fewer weights and computations while maintaining accuracy.

 ![Sparsity](https://developer-blogs.nvidia.com/ja-jp/wp-content/uploads/sites/6/2022/06/2-4-structured-sparse-matrix.png "sparsity")